dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/performance/perf-whitepaper.md

 When you use Model First in the Entity Designer Wizard, you will get TPT for any inheritance in your model.
 If you want to switch to a TPH inheritance strategy with Model First, you can use the "Entity Designer Database Generation Power Pack" available from the Visual Studio Gallery ( \<http://visualstudiogallery.msdn.microsoft.com/df3541c3-d833-4b65-b942-989e7ec74c87/>).

-When using Code First to configure the mapping of a model with inheritance, EF will use TPH by default, i.e. all entities in the inheritance hierarchy will be mapped to the same table.
+When using Code First to configure the mapping of a model with inheritance, EF will use TPH by default, therefore all entities in the inheritance hierarchy will be mapped to the same table.
 See the "Mapping with the Fluent API" section of the "Code First in Entity Framework4.1" article in MSDN Magazine ( [http://msdn.microsoft.com/magazine/hh126815.aspx](https://msdn.microsoft.com/magazine/hh126815.aspx)) for more details.

 ### 7.2       Upgrading from EF4 to improve model generation time